On January 18th, 1779, a young boy named Peter was born in London, England.

 You can fade into oblivion, with your songs unsung… your poetry unwritten… your potential unrealized.

-Or you can sprint across the finish line, guns a-blazing, with a full heart, trail of achievements behind you, and millions of people who benefitted from knowing you in your wake.
+Or you can sprint across the finish line, guns a-blazing, with a full heart, trail of achievements behind you, and millions of people who benefited from knowing you in your wake.

 Your life, your choice.